モロッコ

 • Breakfast

-• Private Car Transfer We will pick you up at the hotel and head to Marrakech.
+• Private car transfer You will be picked up at the hotel and driven to Marrakesh.

-• Meknes Tourism We will stop by Meknes and take a short tour of the main spots in the imperial city (Bab Mansour Gate, Sahrij Swani, etc.).
+• Meknes sightseeing Stop in Meknes for a short visit to the main sites of this royal city (Bab Mansour gate, Sahrij Souani, etc.).
 [English Guide]

 (About 4 hours)